 26) Submitting a Static Data Feed

-Over the years, I’ve seen a lot of wasted time working with AdWords, but nothing comes close to managing static data feeds.
+Over the years, I’ve seen a lot of wasted time working with Google Ads, but nothing comes close to managing static data feeds.

 If you have created your data feed for Shopping Ads manually (i.e. opened the Excel template and inputted prices, products, links, etc.) then you’re wasting your time.
 This goes just as well for people who are exporting their data feed, manually rewriting titles, categories, etc. and then uploading it to the Merchant Center.